 In our smartphones and our social media sites and our online business networks, product designers are using certain words, settings, colours, patterns, techniques and methods to get us to stay on their site longer, to use their products more.
 One of the problems is that protects our valuable assets less.

 Several books and reports look at how and why technology is designed the way it is, and the picture they paint is not pretty: rather than having a consistent and overarching concern for user privacy and the protection of personal information, many companies have as a corporate imperative the need to get us to engage more, to disclose more, to buy more.

-As just one example I encounter often, LinkedIn, like Facebook, create the illusion that other users are making inquiries about me, initiating outreach, responding to obligations, but in many cases, it is the system itself that generates the triggers, not another user.
+As just one example I encounter often: LinkedIn, like Facebook, creates the illusion that other users are making inquiries about me, initiating outreach, responding to previous posts.
+But in many cases, it is the system itself that generates these triggers, not another user.
 The system encourages users to respond to messages that are generated by the system and to share endorsements that are then promoted by the system.
 Of course, the system profits from the time users spend responding.

 It’s the “architecture of social media” that encourages users to constantly connect and always share.